Bladder Cancer Chattanooga TN

 - Bone scans

-- Grading the cancer: When cancer cells are found in the bladder tissue samples they will be examined under a microscope.
-A pathologist will GRADE the cells which means he will determine the grade by how much the abnormal tissue differs from normal tissue.
+1) Grading the cancer: When cancer cells are found in the bladder tissue samples they will be examined under a microscope.
+A pathologist will grade the cells, which means he will determine the grade by how much the abnormal tissue differs from normal tissue.
 The higher the grade, the faster the tumor will grow and spread.
 The results of these tests will help your doctor to determine treatment options.

-- Staging the cancer: Staging is a determination of the extent of the disease.
+2) Staging cancer: Staging is a determination of the extent of the disease.
 There are 5 stages of bladder cancer:

 - Stage zero is where the cancer cells are only on the inner lining of the bladder, called carcinoma in situ (CIS).